The64thGamer/cheeseepedia/content/meta/intro-to-lost-media.md

 The ***Lost Media*** of the animatronics community, also referred to as 'data' in it, is vast and full of interesting stories.
 Here is a list of notable things yet to be found.

 ## Pizza Time Theatre

+### Atari Family Game Center
+The {{< wiki-link "Atari Family Game Center" >}} was a collection of arcades by Atari between 1974-1975, predating Pizza Time Theatre but playing a role in its creation.
+No pictures of any of the 6 locations have been found, and any info on them is extremely elusive outside of promotional material and a few newspaper pages.

+### Rick Rat Manufacturer
+The {{< wiki-link "Rick Rat Walkaround" >}} was Nolan Bushnell's historical purchase at the 1974 IAAPA convention that kicked off the 'Coyote Pizza' project which later turned into Pizza Time Theatre.
+Nolan does not seem to know who he bought it from anymore, but many alternative Rick Rat styled costumes from the same makers have appeared across the country.
+The earliest is seen in February 1975, likely bought from the same event, but some show up as late as 1978 with Busch Garden's golden, gray, and black mascot costumes.
+No manufacturer has been tracked down, though also no costumes currently remaining today have had their insides checked for a manufacturer tag or label.

 ### Chuck E.'s First Announcement / Gospel of St. Pong
 Just before the opening of the first {{< wiki-link "Pizza Time Theatre" >}} location at {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}}, a few months prior in February of 1977, a company-wide announcement made by Chuck E. Cheese would be published urging Atari employees to wait a bit longer for the restaurant to open due to delays with the city of San Jose.
 This would be the first known instance of anything published by the Pizza Time Theatre team, alongside the first known use of the name 'Chuck E. Cheese', which prior in October of 1976 was 'The Big Cheese' (Though it is likely this name change was done before the end of that year). {{< cite 5 >}}